 Shopping Lists – A list of items that a teacher, the school, or the PTO recommends for purchase, e.g., school supply lists, recommended reading lists, “Favorite Things” of staff, collection drives (e.g., holiday gifts for families in need).

 I'll show you how to set up Wish Lists in this article and save Shopping Lists for another time.
-(If you need how-to info for Shopping Lists sooner, though, just email me!)
+(If you need how-to info for Shopping Lists sooner, though, feel email me using the envelope icon below or message me through my School Volunteers Share Facebook page.

 Here is a great example of PTA using Amazon to maintain teacher wish lists and earn referral fees through the Amazon Associates Program.